zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <details>

-<summary> Click here for details about configuring Zowe to use PassTickets using ACF2. </summary>
+<summary> Click here for command details about configuring Zowe to use PassTickets using ACF2. </summary>

 1. In your ESM command line interface or other security environment, define the application session key by entering the following commands, if the session key is not already defined.